medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testexamples.md

 > Include this page if relevant.
 E.g:

-The examples presented below are intended to be used in the test protocol for receiving HospitalNotification.
-Testprotocols can be found on the [GitHub pages for HospitalNotificaton](https://medcomdk.github.io/dk-medcom-hospitalnotification/#2-test-and-certification).
+The examples presented below are intended to be used in the test protocol for receiving carecommunication.
+Testprotocols can be found on the [GitHub pages for HospitalNotificaton](https://medcomdk.github.io/dk-medcom-carecommunication/#2-test-and-certification).
 All test examples are created by MedCom.

 #### Test patient/citizens
 All examples include, except TEK_LOV are based on the test patient: